 Once you’re complying with the necessary email marketing laws, there are additional steps to take to avoid the spam box.
-In law firm email marketing you want your emails to catch and keep your audience’s attention.
+In law firm email marketing, you want your emails to catch and keep your audience’s attention.
 However, content and design formatting are more meaningful than just aesthetics.
-While emails full of images, buttons, videos may seem like a good idea – in terms of spam – they’re not.
-In fact, you want the least amount of complicated coding and text formatting as possible.
+While emails full of images, buttons, and videos may seem like a good idea – in terms of spam, they’re not.
+In fact, you want the least amount of complicated coding and text formatting possible.
 Simple email formats are the most likely to be read and least likely to go to spam.
 While we encourage visuals, including video, it’s important to stick to just a few impactful images.

 Provide Valuable Content